 The Hudson Monash Paediatric Precision Medicine (HMPPM) Program hopes to significantly improve treatment for childhood cancer patients with the greatest unmet clinical need – those diagnosed with brain cancers and solid tumours.
 The program was established in 2017 with investment from the Children’s Cancer Foundation.

-In a collaborative program, scientists at Hudson Institute of Medical Research will establish a living biobank of paediatric brain tumours and solid cancers – including living organoids or lab-grown ‘mini-tumours’ – to trial and develop targeted treatments and improve clinical outcomes, survival rates and quality of life (limiting side-effects) for childhood cancer patients.
+In a collaborative program, scientists at Hudson Institute of Medical Research have established a living biobank of paediatric brain tumours and solid cancers, to trial and develop targeted treatments and improve clinical outcomes, survival rates and quality of life (limiting side-effects) for childhood cancer patients.

 Innovation in the making

-The Hudson Monash Paediatric Precision Medicine program marks a significant investment in future clinical management and novel research discovery in childhood cancer.
-The program includes
+The HMPPM Program marks a significant investment in future clinical management and novel research discovery in childhood cancer.
+The program includes:

 The development of a living tumour biobank for paediatric solid tumours

 At present, very few reliable patient-derived preclinical models are available to researchers.
-To bridge this gap, our program will establish and bank organoid, cell lines, and xenograft models directly from childhood tumour tissue.
-The establishment of a living biobank for paediatric solid tumours will provide a critical renewable resource for local, national and international researchers.
+To bridge this gap, our program establishes and banks cell lines, 2D and 3D xenograft models directly from childhood tumour tissue.
+The establishment of a living biobank for paediatric solid tumours provides a critical renewable resource for local, national and international researchers.